nearai/aitp/website/docs/capabilities/aitp-04-transactions/implementation-guide.md

 3. **Error Handling**:
    - Handle network failures gracefully
-   - Provide clear error messages for failed payments
+   - Provide clear error messages for failed transactions
    - Implement retry mechanisms where appropriate
    - Log payment attempts for troubleshooting

 4. **Payment Verification**:
    - Verify payment amounts match the quote exactly
-   - Check that payments are made to the correct account
+   - Check that transactions are made to the correct account
    - Verify the transaction has enough confirmations
    - Validate the token type is correct